If you are a parent or carer, we hope you will find the following 'FAQs' and web links useful.

 I need paper copies of communications from school?

 We are happy to provide paper copies of communications from school.
-Parents are able to request paper copies for their child or family by contacting the School Office.
+Parents are able to request paper copies for their child or family by contacting the school office.
+We are also happy to provide paper copies of information on this website free of charge.